 Pull the leaves from the woody stems of one bunch of kale (about 1/2 lb.).
 Tear the leaves into 1 to 2-inch pieces as you go.
 You can also use bagged, pre-chopped kale, if desired.

 Place the kale in a colander and rinse well with cool running water.
 Allow the kale to drain.

 Begin cooking 1/2 pound angel hair pasta according to the package directions.
 You’ll want to get the pasta going first because the rest of the dish will be finished cooking in the time that it takes the pasta to boil.
-I like to break the pasta in half before boiling it because it is MUCH easier to mix in with other ingredients when it’s slightly shorter (it still looks just like long pasta once mixed).
-Long pasta is really tough to stir together with other things.
-You usually end up with a blob of pasta in the center and all of the “add-ins” around the outside of the bowl or pot.
-Breaking it in half reduces this considerably.
+Breaking the pasta in half before boiling makes it MUCH easier to mix in with other ingredients when it’s slightly shorter (it still looks just like long pasta once mixed).

 Add 2 Tbsp butter, 2 Tbsp oil, and 2 cloves minced garlic to a large pot or skillet.
 I like to us a pot with tall sides so that the kale doesn’t spill out as I try to stir it.
 Sauté the garlic over medium heat for a couple minutes, or just until it becomes soft and really fragrant (it should smell like the best garlic bread you’ve ever laid your nostrils on).

 Add the kale and continue to sauté until the kale wilts down and is a really beautiful deep jade green.
 When I first put the kale in the pot it pretty much filled it up to the top, but it wilts down pretty quickly.
 This was after about 5 minutes.
 Turn the heat off after it’s wilted.